ergo-services/ergo/docs/advanced/building-a-cluster.md

     "Canary (weight 10)" : 10
 ```

+During canary and rolling deployments, the cluster runs mixed code versions.
+Messages sent from new nodes must be understood by old nodes, and vice versa.
+Ensure your message types support version coexistence as described in [Message Versioning](message-versioning.md).

 ### Routing Requests

 Once you know where applications run, route requests using weighted selection: